publishpress/PublishPress-Future/readme.txt

 and this project adheres to [Semantic Versioning](http://semver.org/).
 A full changelog is available in the plugin's GitHub repository.

+## [3.4.4] - 21 Aug, 2024

+### Fixed

+- Improve notice message when scheduled action runs after pressing "run" (PR #896).
+- Fixed support for the Event Espresso plugin (PR #900).
+- Fixed React warning about createRoot being deprecated.
+- Fixed empty fieldset displayed when the bos is disabled for the post type (Issue #792).
+- Update language files.
+- Fixed support for the WPForms' Post Submission addon (PRO PR #48).
+- Fixed duplicated action workflow panels (PRO PR #49).
+- Fixed workflow and future action checkboxes allowing to disable the future action checkbox (PRO PR #44).

+### Changed

+- Add tabs for post types in the post types settings page (PR #895).

+### Added

+- Added computed date preview to the general settings page (PR #897).
+- Added option to hide the calendar by default in the future action panel (PR #899).
+- Added new filter `publishpressfuture_posts_future_action_column_output` to the Future Action column.
+- Added date preview to the Date Offset setting field on workflows (PRO PR #47).

 ## [3.4.3] - 06 Aug, 2024

 ### Added